Social Contribution Activities

 Education

-We view these as opportunities to interact with local communities and convey the appeal of monozukuri to students and other visitors.
+We view these as opportunities to interact with local communities and employees' families and convey the appeal of monozukuri to students and other visitors.
+Furthermore, outside of our company premises, our employees give lectures and presentations at universities, contributing to the education of the next generation of engineers.

 Community Exchanges